callahantiff/OMOP2OBO/README.rst

 terminologies in the Observational Medical Outcomes Partnership (`OMOP`_) common data model and several Open Biomedical Ontologies (`OBOs`_) foundry ontologies.

+Please see the ``v2.0 -- beta`` `Wiki`_ page for a detailed description of what is included in this release and how the scripts and the resulting mappings differ from the `v1.0` release.

 What Does This Repository Provide?
 **********************